 According to the Crohn's and Colitis Foundation of America, UC is an inflammatory disease of the colon, the large intestine, which is characterized by inflammation and ulceration of the innermost lining of the colon.
 Symptoms characteristically include diarrhea, rectal bleeding and abdominal pain.
-UC disease differs from another inflammatory bowel disease, Crohn's disease, as it only affects the colon.
-UC affects approximately 500,000 people in the United States.
+UC disease differs from another inflammatory bowel disease (IBD), Crohn's disease, as it only affects the colon.
+Up to one million people have IBD, evenly split between Crohn's disease and UC.
+According to the European Federation of Crohn's and Ulcerative Colitis Associations, a similar number of people are affected in Europe.

 Isis Pharmaceuticals, Inc. is exploiting its expertise in RNA to discover and develop novel human therapeutic drugs.
-The company has commercialized its first product, Vitravene® (formivirsen), to treat CMV-induced retinitis in AIDS patients.
-In addition, Isis has 13 antisense products in its development pipeline, with two in late-stage development and six in Phase II human clinical trials.
-AffinitacTM (formerly called LY900003 and ISIS 3521), an inhibitor of PKC-alpha, is in Phase III trials for non-small cell lung cancer, and alicaforsen (ISIS 2302), an ICAM-1 inhibitor, is in Phase III human clinical trials for Crohn's disease.
-Isis has a broad patent estate, as the owner or exclusive licensee of more than 1000 issued patents worldwide.
-Isis' GeneTroveTM division uses antisense to assist pharmaceutical industry partners in validating and prioritizing potential gene targets through customized services.
-Ibis TherapeuticsTM is a division focused on the discovery of small molecule drugs that bind to RNA.
-Additional information about Isis is available at www.isispharm.com .
+The company has commercialized its first product, Vitravene® (fomivirsen), to treat CMV-induced retinitis in AIDS patients.
+In addition, Isis has 12 antisense products in its development pipeline with two in late-stage development and five in Phase II human clinical trials.
+Affinitak[TM], an inhibitor of PKC-alpha, is in a Phase III trial for non-small cell lung cancer and alicaforsen (ISIS 2302), an ICAM-1 inhibitor, is in two Phase III trials for Crohn's disease.
+Isis has a broad patent estate as the owner or exclusive licensee of nearly 1,200 issued patents worldwide.
+Isis' GeneTrove[TM] division uses antisense to assist pharmaceutical industry partners in validating and prioritizing potential gene targets through customized services.
+Ibis Therapeutics[TM] is a division focused on the development of a diagnostic tool to detect biological agents and the discovery of small molecule drugs that bind to RNA.
+Additional information about lsis is available at www.isispharm.com.

 This press release contains forward-looking statements about the potential of the investigational compound alicaforsen (ISIS 2302) in the treatment of ulcerative colitis and Crohn's disease and the potential of Isis' drug development programs.
 Any statement describing a goal, expectation, intention or belief of the company is a forward-looking statement and should be considered an at-risk statement.
 Such statements are subject to certain risks and uncertainties, particularly those inherent in the process of discovering, developing and commercializing drugs that are safe and effective for use as human therapeutics and financing such activities.
 Actual results could differ materially from those projected in this release.
 As a result, you are cautioned not to rely on these forward-looking statements.
-These and other risks concerning Isis' research and development programs are described in additional detail in the company's Annual Report on Form 10-K and quarterly report on Form 10-Q for the periods ended December 31, 2001 and Sept.
-30, 2002, respectively, which are on file with the U.S. Securities and Exchange Commission, copies of which are available from the company.
+These and other risks concerning Isis' research and development programs are described in additional detail in the company's Annual Report on Form 10-K for the period ended December 31, 2002, which is on file with the U.S. Securities and Exchange Commission, copies of which are available from the company.